 7. Crop Nutrient Management

-Proper nutrient management for crops is essential for protecting water resources.
-By applying fertilisers and soil amendments at the right time, in the right amount, and in the right places, we can significantly reduce nutrient runoff and safeguard the purity of our water.
+Effective crop nutrient management is crucial for maintaining water quality and reducing the environmental impact of fertiliser use.
+By applying fertilisers and soil amendments at the right time, in the correct amount, and in the appropriate locations, farmers can significantly reduce nutrient runoff and protect water resources from pollution.

 Adopting proven nutrient management practices is a surefire way to conserve water and keep it clean